sahijoshi/ModbusBackend/README.md

 ### High Level Algorithm
 - Get data from Modbus live feed data in txt format at certain interval of time using cron-job
 - Parse txt data.
-- Save the retrieved data on disk in json format.
+- Save the retrieved data on disk in JSON format.
-- When frontend requests data, send cooked data as json response.
+- When frontend requests data, send cooked data as JSON response.

 #### Cron-job
-- A cron-job has been setup which runs at specific interval of time.
+- A cron-job has been set up which runs at a specific interval of time.
 The cron-job interval can be setup depending upon how frequent Modbus data is available.

 #### Code
 ```bash